hazelcast/hazelcast-zookeeper/README.md

 ## Compatibilities

-In order for the hazelcast-zookeeper plugin to work for the Hazelcast Java client, you need to use Hazelcast Client 3.6.1 or higher.
+In order for the hazelcast-zookeeper plugin to work for the Hazelcast Java client, you need to use Hazelcast Client 3.6.1 or higher. hazelcast-zookeeper-3.6.3 has been tested with Curator 2.9.0 and Zookeeper 3.4.6 Current Snapshot version of hazelcast-zookeeper has been tested with Curator 4.0.1 and Zookeeper 3.5.3-beta

-### NOTE
+### Known Issues
 There is an issue between zookeeper and curator client in some versions.
 You may get `Received packet at server of unknown type 15` error.
-This plugin is tested with Curator 2.9.0 and Zookeeper 3.4.6